Planned Parenthood sues again over Texas health program

 The federal government, which pays for 90 percent of the $39 million-a-year program, has said it will not renew the funding because Texas decided to enforce a law that had been on the books for several years barring funding for abortion providers and affiliates.

-Texas Governor Rick Perry said in a statement Friday that having lost on its constitutional claims, Planned Parenthood is now turning to Travis County judges “in a desperate effort to find some way to keep making money off Texas taxpayers.”

-“In Texas, we’ve chosen to protect innocent life,” Perry said.
-“We will keep fighting for life, and we will ultimately prevail.”

-Perry said Thursday after the ruling by the 5th Circuit Court of Appeals that the state would immediately stop paying program participants that are affiliates of abortion providers.
-Also Thursday, Texas officials said they would pursue federal funding for the program.
+Texas Governor Rick Perry said Thursday after the ruling by the 5th Circuit Court of Appeals that the state would immediately stop paying program participants that are affiliates of abortion providers.